Website Manager

 How long does the season run?

 Practices beginning March 1st, with our first games beginning the second or third Saturday in March.
 Our tournament ends the second Saturday in June.
-And the All-star game is played the third Saturday of June, finishing out end our season.
+And the All-star game is played the third Saturday of June, finishing out the end our season.

 What is my time commitment?